-OPP records Tufts Health Plan and Tufts Public Plans as one entity
+OPP records Tufts Health Plan and Tufts Public Plans as one

 Figure 7 compares the frequency of eligible external reviews for each health plan.
-This number is calculated by adjusting the total number of external reviews for each plan by the number of members reported by each health plan in 2020.
+This number is calculated by adjusting the total number of external reviews for each plan by the number of members reported by each health plan in 2022.
 This analysis identifies an average for the number of external reviews filed by all fully-insured health plan members.
-Of the state's health plans identified in Figure 7, four had a rate of external review above the statewide average, with Health New England reporting the highest proportion.
+Of the state's health plans with the most fully-insured members, identified in Figure 7, three had a rate of external review above the statewide average, with Health New England reporting the highest proportion.